geeksam/railsdocs.org/_posts/2012-11-15-where-in-the-world-is-rails-request.md

 ---
 layout: post
-title: "Where in the world is Rails request?"
+title: "Where in the World is Rails Request?"
 description: ""
-category:
+category: where-is
-tags: []
+tags: [rails, api]
 ---
 {% include JB/setup %}